pncnmnp/xpong/README.md

 Anyway, for the longest time we never had the right technology to pull this off in a cost-effective, near-realtime manner.

 However, late last month, with <a href="https://news.ycombinator.com/item?id=43426022">OpenAI’s `gpt-4o-mini-tts`</a>, we finally have the resources to do it!
-I envision a future where `gpt-4o-mini-tts`-like software is integrated on the edge — that is, edge LLMs.
+I envision a future where `gpt-4o-mini-tts`-like software is integrated on the edge.
 When that happens, next-generation gaming consoles will leverage such technology, opening up a whole universe of possibilities in gaming, especially in sports-simulation titles.

 Hope you have a blast tinkering with this game and its source code!